solemnwarning/rehex/README.md

     $ sudo apt-get update
     $ sudo apt-get install rehex

-**NOTE:** Ubuntu users must have the "Universe" package repository enabled to install some of the dependencies.
+**NOTE:** Ubuntu users must have the "universe" package repository enabled to install some of the dependencies.

 ### Fedora